Digital Nomad Life in Korea

 What residency documents or visas did I need if I will be in Korea for a while?

 "If you plan to stay in Korea for a while, you will need to obtain a valid visa.
 Depending on the purpose of your stay, you may need to apply for a long-term visa such as a student visa, a work visa, or a family visa.
 You will also need to provide supporting documents such as a valid passport, proof of financial stability, and a valid health certificate.
-Additionally, you may need to provide additional documents such as a criminal background check or a letter of invitation from a Korean resident," remarked one foreigner who made the move to Korea.
+Additionally, you may need to provide additional documents such as a criminal background check or a letter of invitation from a Korean resident," explained one expat living in Korea.

 Get Quote